imagery of schema therapy

 PTSD can be treated with schema therapy

 Over time, the schema accumulates and germinates as the child grows to be an adult.
-The adverse childhood experience now becomes post-traumatic stress disorder (PTSD) which can be triggered by the slightest current encounters.
+The adverse childhood experience now becomes PTSD which can be triggered by the slightest current encounters.
 The past experiences are now embedded deeply in the subconscious and will rear its head when it is being triggered.
 Often, this happens without the person realising.

 Hence, when things go wrong emotionally, there might be chunks of childhood residing in the subconscious and this must be worked on.
 This is when schema therapy can be utilised to unlock the secret to our current undesirable behaviour.
 Using schema therapy, we can find the link to our childhood experiences and bring them to the current for closure and healing.